scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 The following list gives a brief overview of optimizers that can be used with Labwatch and in which setting they work and which they do not.
 For more details we refer to the corresponding papers:

-- **Random search** is probably the most simplest hyperparameter optimization method :cite:`bergstra-jmlr12a`.
+- **Random search** is probably the simplest hyperparameter optimization method :cite:`bergstra-jmlr12a`.
 It just samples hyperparameter configurations randomly from the corresponding prior distributions.
 Due to its simplicity, random search works in discrete as well as continuous search spaces and can be easily run in parallel.

 - **Bayesian optimization**  fits a probabilistic model to capture the current believe of the objective function :cite:`shahriari-ieee16a, snoek-nips12a`.
-  To select a new configuration, it uses an utility function that only depend on the probabilistic model to trade off exploration and exploitation.
-Here we use a Gaussian process to model our objective function, which work well in low (<10) dimensional continuous search spaces but do not work with categorical hyperparameters.
+  To select a new configuration, it uses a utility function that only depends on the probabilistic model to trade off exploration and exploitation.
+Here we use a Gaussian process to model our objective function, which works well in low (<10) dimensional continuous search spaces but does not work with categorical hyperparameters.

 - **SMAC** is also a Bayesian optimization method but uses random forest instead of Gaussian processes to model the objective function :cite:`hutter-lion11a`.
-That allows it to work in high dimensional mixed continuous and discret input space but will be probably outperformed by Gaussian process based Bayesian optimization in low dimensional continuous search space :cite:`eggensperger-bayesopt13`.
+That allows it to work in high dimensional mixed continuous and discret input spaces but will be probably outperformed by Gaussian process based Bayesian optimization in low dimensional continuous search spaces :cite:`eggensperger-bayesopt13`.